nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </div>
   <br>

-  Deletes the potential hire/employee at the specified `INDEX`.
+  You can delete the potential hire/employee at the specified `INDEX`.

 <br>